 Where did the inspiration come from for this piece?

-What is the creative process when creating your seascape paintings?
+What is the creative process when creating your mixed media animal art?

 How long would this work have taken you?